nottrobin/maas-docs/en/installconfig-storage.md

 When a node is no longer needed a user can choose from among several disk erasure types before releasing it.

-!!!
-Note:
+[note]
 MAAS supports storage configuration for CentOS and RHEL deployments.
 Support includes RAID, LVM, and custom partitioning with different file systems (ZFS and Bcache excluded).
 This support requires a newer version of Curtin, [available as a PPA][curtinppa].
+[/note]

 ## UEFI